UlrichDinh168/_Itinerary/README.md

 <!-- @format -->

 # Description

-A simple website that allows users to search for itineraries and public transport, stops, places in Finland.
+A simple website that allows users to search for itineraries and public transport, stops, places in Uusimaa area of Finland.

 # Project overview